Can Depression Cause Eating Disorders? Link Between Eating Disorders & Depression

 Symptoms of anorexia nervosa influenced by depression

 Anorexia nervosa involves negative feelings about oneself and one's body.
+Patients with this condition may also display signs of low self-esteem, which can affect their body satisfaction.
 When a person also has depression, these feelings can become more intense.
 The persistent low mood and negative thinking patterns of depression might make a person more convinced that their worth is tied to their weight and appearance.
 These feelings could cause them to restrict their eating even more.
+Adolescents and young adults with anorexia nervosa may display purging behaviors followed by elimination in the form of vomiting or laxatives.

 The psychological mechanisms of anorexia nervosa often intersect with those of mood disorders like depression.
 Both conditions can involve feelings of worthlessness, perfectionism, and a need for control, which can manifest as rigid eating behaviors and an intense focus on weight and shape.